2006 Goleta postal facility shooting

-The Goleta postal facility shootings was a spree killing perpetrated by Jennifer San Marco on January 30, 2006.
-Jennifer San Marco, a 44-year-old former United States Postal Service employee, shot and killed six people in Goleta, California before taking her own life.
+Mass shooting in California, U.S.

+On January 30, 2006, a mass shooting took place at a United States Postal Service facility in Goleta, California.
+Six people were killed before the perpetrator, former employee Jennifer San Marco, committed suicide.
 Prior to the Goleta shooting, San Marco shot and killed her former neighbor in Santa Barbara.

 Shootings

-On January 30, 2006, San Marco drove to her former condominium in Santa Barbara and killed Beverly Graham, a former neighbor with whom she had previously argued, with a shot to the head.
-She then drove to the mail processing plant in Goleta.
+On the morning of January 30, 2006, Jennifer San Marco arrived in Los Angeles after boarding a flight from New Mexico.
+She made a two-hour drive to Santa Barbara, where San Marco gained entry into her former residence at an apartment complex and broke into the condominium of Beverly Graham, a former neighbor who frequently argued with San Marco over loud noise.
+After scaling a fence and entering Graham's condominium through an unlocked sliding glass door, San Marco killed Graham with two gunshots to the head.
+Neighbors placed the killing between 7:15 p.m. and 8:15 p.m.

+Via U.S. Route 101, San Marco traveled five miles to the Goleta Processing and Distribution Center.
 San Marco entered the sprawling plant's lot by tailgating another car as it passed through the gate.
 She took an employee's identification badge at gunpoint in order to gain electronic access to the building through the secure staff entrance.
 She then told the employee to leave; the worker was physically unharmed.

-At 9:00 p.m., in the building's parking lot, San Marco shot Ze Fairchild (37) in the head.
-She turned to Maleka Higgins and shot her at point-blank range, then fatally shot Nicola Grant.
-Some workers, after hearing gunshots, went to the windows to see what was happening.
-San Marco reportedly turned to them and smiled.
-Several employees fled to a nearby fire station.
+At 9:00 p.m., in the building's parking lot, San Marco shot and killed Maleka Pineda and Ze Fairchild.
+Both were killed with single gunshots to the head.
+Outside the facility entrance, she killed Nicola Grant with two gunshots to the head and chest.
+The gunshots were likely not heard due to most employees wearing ear protection and further muted by the interior sound of heavy machinery.
+Around eighty employees were inside the facility at the time of the shooting.

-San Marco entered the building (which had around eighty employees inside at the time) and shot supervisor Charlotte Colton in the head, who was then dragged into a room by a co-worker.
+San Marco entered the building and shot supervisor Charlotte Colton in the head, who was then dragged into a room by a co-worker.
 Colton would die two days later in Santa Barbara Cottage Hospital.
-San Marco headed to her former work station and encountered Guadalupe Swartz, who saw her coming and tried to flee.
+In the annex, San Marco approached two employees and aimed her gun at them at point-blank range, but did not fire.
+She then headed to her former work station and encountered Guadalupe Swartz, who saw her coming and tried to flee.
 San Marco, however, rapidly fired four shots into Swartz, killing her.
 Dexter Shannon, a Vietnam War veteran with grandchildren, heard nothing of the gunshots as he was working with headphones on; he was fatally shot at point-blank range.
-San Marco then took her own life by shooting herself in the head.
+San Marco then killed herself by shooting herself in the head.
+The shooting lasted less than two minutes.

+Over one hundred officers of the Santa Barbara County Sheriff's Department, California Highway Patrol and Santa Barbara Police Department evacuated the remaining employees from the building, holding most at a nearby fire station while a SWAT unit searched the building.